 Crassula perforata, also known as ‘String of Buttons’ or ‘Necklace Vine’, is a fascinating succulent native to South Africa.
-Belonging to the Crassulaceae family, this unique plant is characterized by its stacked, triangular leaves that are adorned with tiny red edges.
+Belonging to the Crassulaceae family, this unique succulent is characterized by its stacked, triangular leaves that are adorned with tiny red edges.
 But did you know that Crassula perforata can grow up to 18 inches tall?
-Read on to learn everything you need to know about this charming plant.
+Read on to learn everything you need to know about this charming succulent.

 Dig in!